unimarkup/specification/markup/inlines/boxes/inserts/inline-render-insert.md

   **Note:** If the renderer is not supported by the implementation, the content must be treated as plain text.

+  **Note:** Implementations may not offer this attribute if they only support one renderer.

 - `sandbox` ...
 Set to `true` to exclude elements like headings from being added to the document section.

+  **Note:** Implementations are free to define further rules that apply for this attribute.

 **Note:** Implementations may allow additional attributes.